farah-maria/word-salad/README.md

 ## Design Responsivity in Relation to User Experience, Scope & Strategy

 Design responsivity for different devices is essential for positive user experiences.
-According to a recent article  by the online magazine Design Rush (15 Screen Resolutions to Design For | DesignRush), 90% of website visitors bounce due to poor design, and I've seen first-hand how often parents hand their children an iphone to play games with to keep them quiet and entertained in public.
+According to a recent article  by the online magazine Design Rush (15 Screen Resolutions to Design For | DesignRush), 90% of website visitors bounce due to poor design, and I've seen first-hand how often parents hand their children an iPhone to play games with to keep them quiet and entertained in public.
 I therefore took a mobile-first approach when designing and coding the project.
 The set-up of boxes and containers for questions and answers made it relatively easy to make the pages into a responsive grid.
 I did make sure the quiz looks nice on larger screens, too, as I'd like the quiz to be used educationally in homes and schools, where a desktop computer or tablet is more likely to be used for learning activities.

 I made sure there was strong contrast between content and the background - the pastel-coloured spots in the background are distinctive but not too loud or distracting.
 I aimed to make the quiz look clean-cut, simple and fun.